-A: Notaries are the lawyers most Turkish people use for such transactions.
-They are cheaper than the solicitors you can hire in Turkey and they have set procedures for property purchases which are completely legal and secure.
+Notaries are the lawyers some Turkish people use for such transactions.
+They are more expensive than the solicitors you can hire in Turkey but they have set standard procedures for property purchases which are completely legal and secure.
 One thing you should know about the Notaries is there is 1.5% stamp duty to pay for whatever value you have put on the contract.
 For example, if you have made a contract for a £100,000 worth of property, you would pay £1,500 as stamp duty.
 Notaries normally charge around £100-£250 for their own fee.
-Public notaries are only the official witnesses for both parties.
-Therefore hiring a solicitor will be a better option for you.
+Public notaries are the official witnesses who are the lawyers for both parties.
+Therefore, using The Advice Centre may be a better (and cheaper) option for you.

 A: Turkey has seasons similar to Western Europe but with much better temperatures.
 In winter, you’ll find the temperatures on the south coast ranging between 5 and 15 degrees, in spring it warms up to 25 degrees.
 The summer is usually dry and hot from May through to September peaking at 40 degrees, cooling again as we move into autumn back down from 25 to 15 degrees.